 Not surprisingly, the hotel is the established first choice for A-list celebrities visiting the town.
 The Lobby bar, with its stunning art nouveau interior, is open 24 hours for cocktails, drinks, and food.
 Don’t be surprised if you run into Richard Gere, Michael Douglas, or Leonardo DiCaprio.

 In summary, Russia’s first-ever five-star hotel remains as relevant today as it ever was.
 St. Petersberg should be on every luxury traveler’s radar.
 It is a complete bargain and is one of the cheapest Belmond hotels in the world.

 8. Belmond La Résidence d’Angkor, Siem Reap

-The Asian based Cambodian Belmond, the Belmond La Résidence d’Angkor is an intimate hotel.
+The Asian-based Cambodian Belmond, the Belmond La Résidence d’Angkor is an intimate hotel.
 La Résidence d’Angkor sits by a tree-shaded river at the heart of Siem Reap.
-From here, it is easy to get to Angkor Wat and the great Tonle Sap lake.
+From here, getting to Angkor Wat and the great Tonle Sap lake is easy.
 The town’s colorful craft markets and lively cafe and bar quarter are also a short stroll away.
-Indulge in Royal Khmer cuisine or international dishes created by the Executive Chefs, or find peace in Kong Kea Spa, where the expert staff embrace ancient Cambodian healing arts.
+Indulge in Royal Khmer cuisine or international dishes created by the Executive Chefs, or find peace in Kong Kea Spa, where the expert staff embraces ancient Cambodian healing arts.

-The hotel itself sits in a tropical garden that encloses a swimming pool and lotus ponds.
-After a day spent exploring Cambodia’s breathtaking temples, Belmond La Résidence d’Angkor, which underwent a six-month renovation in 2016, is the perfect home from home in this fascinating country.
+The hotel sits in a tropical garden with a swimming pool and lotus ponds.
+After a day exploring Cambodia’s breathtaking temples, Belmond La Résidence d’Angkor, which underwent a six-month renovation in 2016, is the perfect home-from-home in this fascinating country.

 9. Belmond Casa de Sierra Nevada, Guanajuato, Mexico